 Dogs for Hunting Doves

 I was never fortunate enough to have a dog for dove hunting, but I did have friends that did.
 When I was able to witness those hunts and the dog in action it was something to behold.
 To make a great shot on a fleeting dove is a great thing.
 To lose that dove in the bush can be devastating.
 It will take your from the highest of highs after a great shot to the lowest of lows when you tromp the bushes right where you saw the bird hit and never finding it.

 A well-trained dog will not only mark the fall, but it will also sniff out the dove and never leave one for the buzzards and the ants.
-Dove hunting with your dog is also a great way to get them in shape for the upcoming waterfowl season.
+Dove hunting in Tennessee with your dog is also a great way to get them in shape for the upcoming waterfowl season.
 If that’s your thing.
 It goes without saying that while having a dog to retrieve your kill helps you bag more birds, nothing compares to the moments and memories you create together.
 Rest assured when your dog is hunting for his master he’s in his happy place and while we can’t know for certain I can say with confidence that the same memories you file away that day your dog is doing the same and maybe from a slightly different perspective.

 Decoys for Dove Hunting